selinwilliams/FoodBridge/README.md

 ### Create Impact Metric

-Records a new impact metric.
+Creates a new impact metric entry.

 Require Authentication: true
 Authorization: Provider only